ElevatorFeedforward

 The computed feedforward, in volts.

-calculate(self: wpimath._wpimath.ElevatorFeedforward, currentVelocity: wpimath.units.meters_per_second, nextVelocity: wpimath.units.meters_per_second) -> wpimath.units.volts
+calculate(self: wpimath._wpimath.ElevatorFeedforward, current_velocity: wpimath.units.meters_per_second, next_velocity: wpimath.units.meters_per_second) -> wpimath.units.volts

 Calculates the feedforward from the gains and setpoints assuming discrete control.